Neosperience/backpack/docs/source/modules/index.rst

  - :ref:`annotation-readme` is a unified API for drawing on different backends like the core `panoramasdk.media`_ class or OpenCV images.
+ - :ref:`geometry-readme` is a collection of classes representing 2D geometric primitives like points, lines, polylines, and some useful geometric algorithms.

 .. _`AWS Kinesis Video Streams`: https://aws.amazon.com/kinesis/video-streams/
 .. _`VLC Media Player`: https://www.videolan.org